Best Online Human Services Degree Programs

 Frequently Asked Questions About Bachelor's in Human Services Programs

-Yes.
-Many careers in human services require at least a bachelor's degree to qualify for entry-level positions.
-This requirement makes earning a degree vital to launching a successful career.
+Because many careers in human services require at least a bachelor's degree to qualify for entry-level positions, earning this degree can be vital to launching a successful career.
 Nevertheless, you should establish your career goals before selecting an online bachelor's in human services program to ensure the curriculum and training meet your needs.

-Earning a bachelor's in human services opens the door to several opportunities across a variety of industries.
+Earning a bachelor's in human services can open the door to several opportunities across industries.
 Some common positions to consider include social worker, health educator, counselor, probation officer, and emergency management specialist.
-Overall, careers in this field offer a unique opportunity to make a difference helping others.
+Many careers in this field offer opportunities to make a difference by helping others.

-According to the BLS, human services professionals earn a median annual wage of $47,520 as of May 2020.
+According to the BLS, human services professionals earned a median annual wage of $47,520 as of May 2020.
 However, salaries vary depending on experience, education, and location.
 Also, career advancement may require a graduate degree.

-- What are the highest paying jobs with a bachelor's in human services?
+What are the highest-paying jobs I can get with a bachelor's in human services?

-Earning potential for human services careers varies widely by position and education level.
-The top paying industry for human services professionals is the federal executive branch.
+The earning potential for human services careers varies widely by position and education level.
+The top-paying industry for human services professionals is the federal executive branch.
 Human services workers in this area make annual mean wages above $84,000.